ropensci/roweb3/content/blog/2022-06-16-why-bother-writing-an-api-client/index.md

 ## Could the API package creating be easier?

-Could the package be developed automatically based on an OpenAPI (formely called Swagger) specifications?
+Could the package be developed automatically based on an OpenAPI (formerly called Swagger) specifications?
 Maybe, but currently there is no established tool for that so you would first need to develop the R package creating R packages. :wink:

 {{< tweet user="JonTheGeek" id="1516395969398595589" >}}